-My online classes can start anytime and anywhere, but I’m slated to teach several classes in the Madison area in the coming months.
+My online classes can start anytime and anywhere, but I’m teaching a few in-person classes this spring (2020).
 Here’s where you can find me:

 Essentials of Writing: Point of View

 Neighborhood House Community Center, Madison, WI, June 6, 2020

 Course Description: First, second, third; limited, omniscient, unreliable; deep, shallow; present tense, past tense—we’ll unpack the many choices available to writers when it comes to point of view (POV) and the strengths and weaknesses of each.
 Your narrator is the medium through which readers access your story, so the choice is very important.
 We’ll help you make that choice.
 Open to writers of all levels.

 Write by the Lake Writer’s Workshop and Retreat, Madison, WI, June 15-20, 2020

 Write by the Lake is a week-long retreat that goes in depth.
 You sign up for a 5-day course with one instructor and meet for three hours each morning.
 There are other miscellaneous offerings in the afternoons, and some idyllic writing spots on the shore of Lake Mendota.

 I’ll be teaching a course on Engineering a Successful Story Structure, which will give you a solid understanding of story structure and some tools to examine your story holistically.